tankin/CSharp_Demo/README.md

 ## TestConsoleRestart
 A simple console execution which receive a keyboard input "R"/"r" to restart itself.
 Test in netcoreapp3.1 runtime, it is not necessary, and works well in other runtime.
+Or you can use watchdog to check whether it is running periodly, if not, run the console execution.

 ## TestListRemove